Since 2011, we've helped more than 5 million people understand their Medicare coverage.

 Enrollment dates for Medicare are critical.
 Missing an enrollment date could cost you higher premiums down the line — or it could cost you coverage entirely.

 Q: What does it mean if your doctor doesn’t accept assignment?

-A: If your doctor doesn’t “accept assignment,” it means he or she might see Medicare patients but wants to be paid his or her full fee – not just the amount that Medicare is willing to pay.
+A: If your doctor doesn’t “accept assignment,” (ie, is a non-participating provider) it means he or she might see Medicare patients and accept Medicare reimbursement as partial payment, but wants to be paid more than the amount that Medicare is willing to pay.

 As a result, you may end up paying the difference between what Medicare will pay and what your provider charges—up to 15% above the amount that participating providers are paid by Medicare, in addition to your normal deductible and coinsurance.
 (This additional 15% is known as a limiting charge; states can impose a lower threshold, but it cannot exceed 15 percent.)